-- All staff to know who the DSL is and how to refer concerns. - Know they have an individual responsibility for referring safeguarding and child protection concerns using the proper channels - Are aware of the need to be alert to signs of abuse and know how to respond to a child who may disclose abuse. - Are aware of what to do if they have concerns about a child, as part of their induction and regularly though staff meetings/training.

-- Hold a copy of Part 1 of Keeping Children Safe in Education (2023) and sign that they have read and understood it.
+- All staff to know who the DSL's and DDSL's are and how to refer concerns. - All allegations of abuse must be reported.
+Failure to do so will amount to gross misconduct. - Know they have an individual responsibility for referring safeguarding and Child Protection concerns using the proper channels - Are aware of the need to be alert to signs of abuse and recognise that children can be abused in the family home or community setting, by those who know them or more rarely by others.
+Staff know how to respond to a child who may disclose abuse. - Are aware of what to do if they have concerns about a child, as part of their induction and regularly though staff meetings/training. - Hold a copy of Part 1 of Keeping Children Safe in Education (2024) and sign that they have read and understood it.
 Leaders and those with specific safeguarding roles are required to be familiar with the whole document.
-A record of this must be kept in the school. - Staff not directly working with children may be required to read Annex A of Keeping Children Safe in Education (2023) instead of Part 1.
-This is a condensed version of Part 1 and will be decided by the CIC board, Principal, DSL or Senior Leadership team on a case-by-case basis. - All staff complete safeguarding training (Level 1 for non-DSL and Level 2 for DSL) and other mandatory training such as PREVENT, E-Safety and FGM - All staff to be given a copy of the safeguarding policy and know it is always accessible throughout the school. - All staff have knowledge of local early help processes and services - All staff to be able to recognise mental health needs and recognise when a pupil requires additional support.
+A record of this must be kept in the school. - Staff not directly working with children may be required to read Annex A of Keeping Children Safe in Education (2024) instead of Part 1.
+This is a condensed version of Part 1 and will be decided by the CIC board, Executive Principal, DSL or Senior Leadership Team on a case-by-case basis. - All staff complete safeguarding training (Introduction to Safeguarding previously known as Level 1 for non-DSL and Intermediate Safeguarding previously known as

+- Level 2 for DSL's DDSL's and SLT) and other mandatory training such as PREVENT, E-Safety and FGM - All staff to be given a copy of the safeguarding policy and know it is always accessible throughout the school. - All staff have knowledge of local early help processes and services - All staff to be able to recognise mental health needs and recognise when a pupil requires additional support.
 All staff must be able to recognise that poor mental health can be an indicator of current/past abuse. - All staff understand their expectations and responsibilities in relation to filtering and monitoring and know how to record and report concerns if/when identified. - All staff to acknowledge that children are not always ready or able to talk about their experiences of abuse and/or may not always recognise that they are being abused. - All staff to be aware that children can be victims to domestic abuse.
 They may see, hear, or experience the effects of abuse at home.
-All staff to understand that domestic abuse can have a detrimental and long-term impact on their wellbeing, health, development, and the ability to learn. - Staff will understand and adapt communication when needed due to a child's needs, e.g., vulnerability, disability, sex etc to break down barriers and enable children to share their concerns. - Identify and recognise when a child is showing behaviour that may suggest they are experiencing a mental health problem or at risk of developing one.
-Refer any concerns regarding pupil mental health to the DSL or Deputy DSL.
+All staff to understand that domestic abuse can have a detrimental and long-term impact on their wellbeing, health, development, and the ability to learn. - Staff will understand and adapt communication when needed due to a child's needs, e.g., vulnerability, disability, sex etc to break down barriers and enable children to share their concerns. - Identify and recognise when a child is showing behaviour that may suggest they are experiencing a mental health problem or are at risk of developing one.
+Refer any concerns regarding pupil mental health to one of the DSL's or DDSL's.